tweag/python-monorepo-example/content/blog/2022-09-15-hermetic-bazel.md

 from the `PATH`.
 Nothing prevents these binaries to vary from machine to machine.
 The built-in C and C++ rules are notorious for this kind of behavior.
-It is worth paying attention to what kind of rules you are using and what their guaratees with respect to hermeticity and reproducibility are.
+It is worth paying attention to what kind of rules you are using and what their guarantees with respect to hermeticity and reproducibility are.

 ## Workspace status